ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IAeroPropManeuverModeHelper.rst

 IAeroPropManeuverModeHelper
 ===========================

-.. py:class:: IAeroPropManeuverModeHelper
+.. py:class:: ansys.stk.core.stkobjects.aviator.IAeroPropManeuverModeHelper

    object

    Interface used to access the The calculation mode for the Aero/Prop maneuver mode helper.
 Helper found in the Basic Acceleration Model of an aircraft.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IAeroPropManeuverModeHelper

 Overview
 --------